Italian Studies (BA)

 Upon successful completion of this program, students will be able to:

-- Language proficiency: Italian majors should reach at least a level of Intermediate-High (speaking) and Advanced (writing) in the primary target language according to ACTFL proficiency standards.
+- Language proficiency: Italian majors should reach a level of Intermediate-High (speaking and writing) in the primary target language according to ACTFL proficiency standards.

 - Analytical skills related to the field/target language (research and writing): Italian majors should be able to a) use basic tools/methods of analysis in either literary studies or linguistics; b) use technical vocabulary for literary analysis and criticism or linguistic analysis; c) demonstrate mastery of technical aspects of professional writing (manage bibliographic resources, document ideas using MLA or APA style, include in-line citations in writing, etc.)